-Pain can occur due to overloading or incorrect loading - for example, due to too much sport.
-Causes can be shortened, tense or fatigued calf muscles, insufficient warm-up or a rapid increase in the training load.
-The irritation can cause the tendon to become inflamed.
+Pain can occur in the Achilles tendon as a result of overloading or incorrect loading - for example due to too much sport.
+This can be caused by shortened, tense or tired calf muscles, insufficient warm-up or a rapid increase in the training load.
+Irritation can cause the tendon to become inflamed or even rupture due to heavy acute strain.

-This is noticeable by the pain.
-Due to the swollen tendon, the affected person reacts sensitively to stress, for example.
-He or she may also experience a diffuse, sometimes stabbing pain in various places, as well as limited mobility of the ankle joint.
+This becomes noticeable through pain.
+Due to the swollen tendon, the affected person reacts sensitively to strain, for example.
+They may also experience diffuse, sometimes stabbing pain in various places and limited mobility of the ankle joint.

-In the case of a chronic course or strong acute stresses, the Achilles tendon can also tear.
-This often becomes noticeable by a tearing or popping sound.
-The affected person suddenly feels severe pain in the area of the Achilles tendon or the lower calf.
-A limping gait with a twisted foot is also one of the typical symptoms.
+An Achilles tendon rupture - often in the case of chronic progression or severe acute strain - is often noticeable through a tearing or popping sound.
+The affected person suddenly feels severe pain in the area of the Achilles tendon or lower calf.
+Another typical symptom is a limping gait with a twisted foot.

-When making a diagnosis, it is important for the attending physician to know what action triggered the pain, for example, sports, an illness or exercise habits.
-Usually, after the first few hours after the tear has happened, a strong swelling and redness forms and the area turns blue.
+When making a diagnosis, it is important for the treating doctor to know how the pain is triggered, for example by sport, an illness or exercise habits.
+In most cases, severe swelling and redness develop in the first few hours after the tear occurs and the area turns blue.
 During the subsequent physical examination, the doctor checks whether the patient can walk on tiptoe or stand on one leg.
 The ankle joint is tested for pain sensitivity.
-If there is a ruptured Achilles tendon, the doctor may also notice a dent a few centimeters above the heel when palpating the tendon.
+If the Achilles tendon is torn, the doctor can also feel the tendon a few centimetres above the heel and detect a dent.

-Another method to detect a rupture of the Achilles tendon is the so-called calf pinch test.
-In this test, the doctor squeezes the calf muscles.
-If the foot does not move reflexively with the tip of the foot downward as usual, there is probably an Achilles tendon tear.
-In an ultrasound examination, the physician can also identify the structures of the Achilles tendon.
-In the case of a tear, the ends of the tendon and the gap between them can be easily visualized.
+Another method of diagnosing a rupture of the Achilles tendon is the so-called calf pinch test.
+This involves the doctor squeezing the calf muscles.
+If the foot does not move reflexively downwards with the toe as usual, there is probably a torn Achilles tendon.
+In an ultrasound examination, the doctor can also see the structures of the Achilles tendon.
+In the event of a tear, the ends of the tendon and the gap between them can be easily visualized.

-In the case of a fresh tear, the Achilles tendon can be sutured in most cases during surgery.
-Older and larger tears are often reconstructed by our specialists with a replacement plastic.
-It is important that the surgery is performed promptly after the accident to regain the greatest possible functionality.
+In the case of a fresh tear, the Achilles tendon can usually be sutured in an operation.
+Our specialists often reconstruct older and larger tears with a replacement.
+It is important that the operation is performed as soon as possible after the accident in order to regain the greatest possible functionality.
 If there is no tendon left, a donor tendon can be used.
-For undisturbed healing after the treatment, stress should be avoided for the time being.
+To ensure undisturbed healing after treatment, strain should be avoided for the time being.

 Stefanie Baudis